-As the Edelman Trust Barometer has shown for the past decade or so trust is extremely important in consumer – organisation interactions and ongoing relationships.
+As the Edelman Trust Barometer has shown for the past decade or so trust is extremely important in consumer – organisation interactions and ongoing relationships and impacts on the perception of a perfect market.
 Or as Kelly puts it:

 With the decreased importance of productivity, relationships and their allies become the main economic event.

 He lists attributes of trust that shows how difficult it is to foster, and how fragile it can be to maintain: